jarus/flask-mongokit/docs/index.rst

 Installation
 ============
-The installation is thanks the Python Package Index and `pip`_ really simple.
+The installation is thanks to the Python Package Index and `pip`_ really simple.

 .. code-block:: console

    $ pip install Flask-MongoKit

-If you can only use `easy_install` than use
+If you only can use `easy_install` than use

 .. code-block:: console